THOSE-EYES/C8Emu/README.md

 | ❌ | `0xFX33` | Stores the binary-coded decimal representation of `VX`, with the most significant of three digits at the address in `I`, the middle digit at `I` plus 1, and the least significant digit at `I` plus 2.
 (In other words, take the decimal representation of VX, place the hundreds digit in memory at location in `I`, the tens digit at location `I+1`, and the ones digit at location `I+2`.) |
 | ✅ | `0xFX55` | Stores `V0` to `VX` (including `VX`) in memory starting at address `I`. `I` is increased by 1 for each value written. |
 | ✅ | `0xFX65` | Fills `V0` to `VX` (including `VX`) with values from memory starting at address `I`. `I` is increased by 1 for each value written. |

+## Bugs
+* Without some of the opcodes it's not possible to run any game without getting errors
+* There are no code for displaying anything or getting some input